 - Swim with nurse sharks at Compass Bay

-Nassau is also the historic heart of The Bahamas, with pastel-colored colonial buildings, ancient forts and fascinating museums.
+Nassau is also the historic heart of The Bahamas, with pastel-coloured colonial buildings, ancient forts and fascinating museums.
 Nature lovers and thrillseekers can choose between watersports, diving and wildlife watching, whilst foodies will be more than satisfied!

 Things to See and Do in Nassau: